BenHinson/Alpharium/README.md

 Window Frame Controls on Light-Theme dont show up too clearly.

-Random Typing Backgrounds on Browser Webview.
+Randomly Typing backwards on Browser Webview.

+Alpha Drive - If folder name is already taken, no warning / message is shown.

 Multi-Account support with quick-switch.